LeeroyLabs/sailcms-documentation/src/working-with-sail/roles-acl.md

 ACL::hasRole('xxxxxx', 'super-administrator');
 ```

-## Note for CLI
+## Note for Commander

-Your CLI commands are a very special citizen in SailCMS, the CLI commands do not adhere to Roles and ACLs.
+Your Commander commands are a very special citizen in SailCMS, Commander commands do not adhere to Roles and ACLs.
 If you execute
-a command from the CLI, if that specific call checks for permission, you will be allowed to perform it.
+a command with Commander, if that specific call checks for permission, you will be allowed to perform it because Commander
+runs as administrator.

-This means, be careful of what you are doing and __do not__ call cli commands you don't recognize.
+This means, be careful of what you are doing and __do not__ call Commander commands you don't recognize.